Perennials For Zone 6

 Flowers are the most beautiful and simple addition to a whole yard or established garden.
 They can be as easy as tossing a handful of wildflower seeds to the wind outside your front door.
 To make the most of your space here are some tips.

 Most plants need at least six hours a day of full sun to bloom and mature well.
 This includes nearly all annuals.
-Annuals are plants which bloom once, bear seeds, then fade away after one season.
+Annuals are plants which thrive once, bear seeds, then fade away after one season.
 Perennials return year in, year out.
 There are several that only require partial sun and grow nicely with four to six hours a day.
 Which is four to six hours of light uninterrupted light.
 Partial shade is filtered or not as strong as full sun.
 These conditions are found under trees with sparse leaves, beside fences and large boulders.

 Some plants do fine up to 8 but try to keep the soil under 7.5 for a thriving flower bed.
-Soil texture needs to be a crumbly loam with plenty of pores to allow air and water to permeate to the roots.
-Loam is an even combination of silt, sand, clay and organic material like compost or fertilizer.
+Soil texture needs to be a soft loam with plenty of pores to allow air and water to permeate to the roots.
+Earth is an even combination of silt, sand, clay and organic material like compost or fertilizer.
 You ideally want good drainage, but the roots need the water to drain slow so they can get their roots thoroughly soaked.
 If you see standing water after thirty minutes add sand to your beds.
 If you cannot feel any water in the top inch after thirty minutes add a little clay.
 To fertilize your flower bed a standard 10-10-20 fertilizer mixture is usually good to start with in spring.

 Flower bed arrangement.